ghabs/notes.bengoldhaber/_notes/Negotiating as if your life depended on it.md

 - Author:: Chris Voss

 ## Notes
-- It's interesting to see how much overlap there is between Circling and hostage negotiation.
+- It's interesting to see how much overlap there is between relational meditations and hostage negotiation.
 - The right to say no, the right to veto, is crucial.
 People will fight way longer in a negotiation to preserve their right to say no. For instance if a hostage negotiator comes in and demands surrender, it creates a longer standoff.
 Giving them the right to say no, to preserve their [[Sovereignty]], is important.
 - Starting with no - for instance calmly stating no, lets them hear it and opens up the door for them to say it.
 Counterintuitively it can be very helpful.
 - Train yourself to hear no as other than final.
 Reframe it as: